bsababu/flashcards-challenge/README.md

 # About

-This flashcard challenge was built but incomplete by codecademy, we had to make full functional with some features.
+This flashcard challenge was built but incomplete by codecademy, we had to make it full functional with new features features.

-# To Run
+## To Run

 Run `npm start` in the project root and the app will be available on port 3000.

-# State
+### State

 The app's state is totally normalized, with slices for topics, quizzes, and cards.

-# Routes
+### Routes

 - `/new-topic` – form to create a new topic
 - `/topics` – index of all topics